Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Accuracy Law

 \subsection{Statistical Test}

-In our narrowed hypothesis space, we assume a fundamental exponential or linear relation between the predictability metric of a time series and its achievable optimal forecasting performance.
+In our narrowed hypothesis space, we assume a fundamental exponential or linear relation between the time series predictability metric and its achievable optimal forecasting performance.
 To validate this, we conduct a systematic and comprehensive empirical evaluation of the relation between our newly defined window-wise pattern complexity (Eq.~\ref{equ:definition}) and the minimum forecasting error achieved by several state-of-the-art deep forecasters.
 The following is the detail of our statistical test.

-\paragraph{Experimental data} To ensure a comprehensive statistical validation, we leverage the well-constructed public large-scale pre-training dataset LOTSA \citep{woo2024unified} as our experimental subject.
-Given the inherent class imbalance and the varying scales within LOTSA, we created a balanced subset by randomly sampling 20 time series from each domain.
-The finally adopted dataset contains 940 univariate time series with both diversity and representativeness.
-As described above, we treat each series as an independent task and train separate models on a series-by-series basis.
+\paragraph{Experimental data} To ensure comprehensive validation, we leverage LOTSA \cite{woo2024unified}, a large-scale public archive of real-world univariate time series from nine domains.
+The dataset provides coverage of varied temporal dynamics commonly encountered in real-world forecasting tasks.
+To alleviate domain imbalance, we randomly sample 20 series from each dataset and discard those shorter than 5000 time steps to meet the training requirements of deep models, yielding 940 univariate time series in total.
+Each series is treated as an independent task, and models are trained on a series-by-series basis.

-\paragraph{Experimental models} To measure the achievable forecasting performance, we include three state-of-the-art deep time series forecasters, including PatchTST \citep{nie2022time}, TimeMixer \citep{wang2024timemixer}, and DLinear \citep{zeng2023transformers}.
+\paragraph{Experimental models} To measure the achievable forecasting performance, we include five state-of-the-art deep time series forecasters, including PatchTST \citep{nie2022time}, DLinear \citep{zeng2023transformers}, TimeMixer \citep{wang2024timemixer}, and TimeMixer++ \citep{wang2024timemixer++}, and xPatch \cite{stitsyuk2025xpatch}.
 These models have demonstrated exceptional performance on various benchmarks and are widely recognized for their effectiveness in univariate time series modeling.

-Following the canonical training and evaluation protocol \citep{wang2024deep}, we train and evaluate all three models on our selected 940 time series independently and record performance under the input-96-predict-96 setting.
-For each time series, we record the best performance achieved across three experimental models as one data point for subsequent statistical tests.
+\paragraph{Implementation Details} Following established conventions \citep{wang2024deep}, we split the entire time series into training, validation, and test sets with a ratio of 7:1:2 .
+Experimentally, we train and evaluate all five models on the selected 940 time series independently under the input-96-predict-96 setting.
+For each time series, we take the best performance achieved across five experimental models as one data point for subsequent statistical tests.

 \paragraph{Statistical analysis} As shown in Figure~\ref{fig:accuracy-law}, we identify a clear \emph{linear relation between the proposed window-wise pattern complexity and the forecasting LogMSE}.
 To obtain a rigorous and formal description of the linear relationship, we formalize this observation from two perspectives.